What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 - Reviewing department

-- Denial reasons
+- Denial reasons with specific

 Delivering real-time, publicly accessible permit information will require structured data, consistent workflows, and the right underlying technology architecture.
 While this level of transparency will improve communication and reduce inbound inquiries, it also requires jurisdictions to maintain accurate, consistent digital records at all times.
 For many municipalities and counties, this will mean evaluating whether existing systems can support these requirements or if new solutions are needed.